 Unlike the earlier Tynemouth database, records are being added regularly as research is completed for individual casualties and survivors [18th Battalion and P.O.W’s databases].
 The publicly accessible databases are now arranged in sections.
 The Northumbria database search can be refined using the drop-down box at the top right hand corner of the database home page.

-The current research programme [for the North Tyneside area] was planned to be complete by end 2018.
+The current research programme [for the North Tyneside area] was concluded in 2018.
 The absence of a casualty’s name does not mean that we are unaware of any particular casualty.

 The databases are free to access and all materials in relation to each man are free to download for personal and academic use only.